yuheiy/tailwindcss-fluid-sizing/README.md

 }
 ```

-To check the supported utility classes, please see [`src/sizingUtilities.ts`](src/sizingUtilities.ts).
+To check the supported utility classes, please refer to [`src/sizingUtilities.ts`](src/sizingUtilities.ts).

 ### Using rem unit